 It is probably not what you think.
 It has nothing to do with eating!

-A teachers overheard me talking about sensory diets and very sensibly asked about food.
+A teacher overheard me talking about sensory diets and very sensibly asked about food.
 With all the allergies and specialized diets nowadays, it’s easy to confuse the term.
 BUT- I decided to use this chance to clarify for all you parents and teachers out there!

 A “sensory diet” (coined by OT Patricia Wilbarger) is a carefully designed, personalized activity plan that provides the sensory input a person needs to stay focused and organized throughout the day.
 Just as you may jiggle your knee or chew gum to stay awake or soak in a hot tub to unwind, children need to engage in stabilizing, focusing activities too.
 Infants, young children, teens, and adults with mild to severe sensory issues can all benefit from a personalized sensory diet.